draftbit/twitter-lite/README.md

 * Create an app on [https://apps.twitter.com/](https://apps.twitter.com)
 * Grab the Consumer Key (API Key) and Consumer Secret (API Secret) from Keys and Access Tokens
 * Make sure you set the right access level for your app
+* If you want to use user-based authentication, grab the access token key and secret as well

-### App vs. User
+### App vs. User authentication

 Twitter has two different authentication options:

 * App: higher rate limits.
-Great for building your own Twitter App
+Great for building your own Twitter App.
 * User: lower rate limits.
 Great for making requests on behalf of a User.

 **User** authentication requires: